PhantomLuigi/RandomPostButton/README.md

-# RandomPostButton
+# TBG Forums Random Post Button (Formerly: RandomPostButton)
-A Script for TamperMonkey that adds a button to https://tbgforums.com/forums/ and brings you to a random post when clicked
+A Script for TamperMonkey that adds a button to https://tbgforums.com/forums/index.php and brings you to a random post when clicked

-Add the script that corresponds with your theme to tampermonkey and a button labeled "Random Post" will appear on the home page of https://tbgforums.com/
+Add the script to tampermonkey and a button labeled "Random Post" will appear on the home page of https://tbgforums.com/

+The button is intended to be used side by side with my Random Topic Button: https://github.com/PhantomLuigi/TBG-Forums-Random-Topic-Button/tree/main

 Each theme is set to no zoom in or out for the website, if you are zoomed in or out, it will be off pixel, don't think that really concerns anyone except me though

+## Outdated Scripts
 # Cobalt/Mercury/Radium
 These theme shares one script for anyone that uses the Cobalt, Mercury or Radium Theme